zweicoder/Sup-for-WhatsApp/README.md

 Forked from [Aluxian's Repo](https://github.com/Aluxian/WhatsApp-Desktop) then reworked with some additional features and major fixes.

 A Native desktop wrapper for WhatsApp which runs mainly on Windows.
 Built with [NW.js](http://nwjs.io/).
 OSX and Linux builds need help as I'm having trouble compiling on Windows!
+Get the latest [release](https://github.com/zweicoder/Sup-for-WhatsApp/releases)!

 This is a hobby project I'm working on mainly because I found it very troublesome to cycle to the Web WhatsApp tab (and back) frequently.
 I also wanted some additional features lacking in WebWhatsApp like hotkeys.